High by the Beach: Commercial performance

-Due to an error in calculation by Nielsen, "High by the Beach" was originally reported to have debuted on the chart at number 7 with 248,000 copies sold.
+Due to an error in calculation by Nielsen, "High by the Beach" was originally reported to have debuted on the Billboard Hot 100 chart at number 7 with 248,000 copies sold.
 The error was corrected on the issue dated August 29, 2015, and the song was revealed to have debuted and peaked at number 51 on the Hot 100, and number 10 on the Digital Songs chart with 67,000 copies.
 The song dropped 14 places to number 65 in its second week, and fell to number 97 by its third week.

 "High by the Beach" was also a minor success in the United Kingdom, peaking at number 60 on the UK Singles Chart.

 Music video

 On August 9, 2015, Del Rey posted a promotional image from the accompanying Jake Nava-directed music video for "High by the Beach" on Instagram.
 On August 10, Del Rey shared a short clip of the music video on Instagram.
 On August 12, Del Rey shared a 15-second video preview on Instagram and announced that the full music video will be released on August 13.